Harper's Weekly: President maker

+20th century

 After 1900, Harper's Weekly devoted more print to political and social issues, and featured articles by some of the more prominent political figures of the time, such as Theodore Roosevelt.
 Harper's editor George Harvey was an early supporter of Woodrow Wilson's candidacy, proposing him for the Presidency at a Lotos Club dinner in 1906.
-After that dinner, Harvey would make sure that he "emblazoned each issue of Harper's Weekly with the words 'For President—Woodrow Wilson.Harper's Weekly published its final issue on May 13, 1916.
+After that dinner, Harvey would make sure that he "emblazoned each issue of Harper's Weekly with the words 'For President—Woodrow Wilson'".

+Roderic C. Penfield served as the managing editor of Harper's Weekly from 1912 to 1914.
+The magazine published its final issue on May 13, 1916.
 It was absorbed by The Independent, which in turn merged with The Outlook in 1928.

-1970s

-In the mid-1970s Harper's Magazine used the Harper's Weekly title for a spinoff publication, again published in New York.
-Published biweekly for most of its run, the revived Harper's Weekly depended on contributions from readers for much of its content.
+In the mid-1970s, Harper's Magazine used the Harper's Weekly title for a spinoff publication, which was published biweekly from its New York City headquarters and depended on contributions from readers for much of its content.